William Wharff: Architect, Civil War Vet, and Freemason

 Born in Guilford, Maine, Wharff (18361936) did not study at the École des Beaux-Arts in Paris.
 In fact, he doesnt appear to have attended any architectural school, although in 1932, at the age of 96, he would tell the Gettysburg Times that he studied architecture in Maine and Massachusetts in his earlier years.

-Wharffs obituary in the Berkeley Gazette of 1 January 1936, tells a different story.
-A farmers son, he disliked farming and from the age of 18 spent his summers learning the carpenters trade from his maternal uncle, Hiram Hatch.
-In 1857 he graduated from the Foxcroft Academy and began teaching school during the winters.
+Wharffs obituary, published in the Berkeley Gazette on 1 January 1936, tells a different story.
+A farmers son, he disliked farming, and from the age of 18 spent his summers learning the carpenters trade from his maternal uncle, Hiram Hatch.
+In 1857, he graduated from the Foxcroft Academy and began teaching school during the winters.

 F.D.
 Chase Building, 2107 Shattuck Avenue (photo: Daniella Thompson, 2004)